mvivirito/vdm1-advanced-data-management/README.md

 ## DVD Database

 For this project we are given a DVD rental companies' dataset.
-This includes information such as customers, films, stores
+This includes information such as customers, films, stores.
+Below is the Enitity Relationship Diagram of the dataset we are working with.

 ![](images/erd.png)